cloudforet-io/launchpad/README.md

 ![spaceone](https://user-images.githubusercontent.com/19552819/133223528-43291a11-8f47-4a51-9527-38c9f4297fee.png)

-Also, SpaceONE can be installed in the minimal version.<br>
-minimal version creates the following resources.
+Also, SpaceONE can be installed in the minimal version. minimal version creates the following resources.
 - VPC & EKS
 - Kubernetes controllers
     - [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)